octobercms/docs/1.x/services/image-resizing.md

 # Image Resizing

->**Note:** The image resizing functionality requires a cache driver that persists cache data between requests in order to function, `array` is not a supported cache driver if you wish to use this functionality.
+> **Note**: The image resizing functionality requires a cache driver that persists cache data between requests in order to function, `array` is not a supported cache driver if you wish to use this functionality.

 ## Resize Parameters